yousefissa/Twitter-Follow-and-Unfollow-Bot/README.md

 You will need tweepy, re and time installed.

-## Config.py

-You must put your auth info into config.py

-## For Whitelisting:

-Whitelisting a user means that the bot will NOT unfollow them.
-To whitelist a user, input one screen_name WITHOUT the @ sign per line below.
-Here are some examples.
-Input the names to the whitelisted.txt file.

-## For Following Based on Keywords:

-To follow users based on something they have tweeted, input keywords or keyword phrases in the keywords.txt file.
-Only put one keyword per line.

-## For Sending DMs.

-To send DMs, put the messages into the messages.txt file.
-The bot will send DMs to random users.
+## Setting up config.json file

+This file is the heart of the bot.
+You must place your twitter auth info in the auth object.
+I've labeled what you have to put and where to the best of my abilities.

+Note: Make sure to clear all of the other fields if you do not want to follow based on keyword, whitelist, DM, etc!
+If you do, simply place your words in the corresponding list seperated by quotations and commas like what I have in the file right now.